Some-Apps/ShelterPartner/README.md

 Contributors who make an average of 1 pull request or more per month will be given a desk in a [virtual office building](https://gather.town).
 This will allow you to interact with other contributors while you work or just talk and play online mini games.

-Although not gaurunteed, if I get to the point where this or other apps allow me to hire an employee, contributors will be considered first.
+Although not gauranteed, if I get to the point where this or other apps allow me to hire an employee, contributors will be considered first.
 I do not care about college degrees.

 ## Contributors